pauliceia/vgiws/README.md

     This method create a new project described in a JSON.
     - Parameters:
     - Send: a JSON describing the feature.
+Example:
+        ```javascript
+            {
+                'project': {
+                    'tags': [{'k': 'created_by', 'v': 'test_api'},
+                             {'k': 'name', 'v': 'project of data'},
+                             {'k': 'description', 'v': 'description of the project'}],
+                    'properties': {'id': -1}
+                }
+            }
+        ```
     - Response: a JSON that contain the id of the feature created.
+Example:
+        ```javascript
+            {'id': 7}
+        ```
     - Error codes:
+        - 403 (Forbidden): It is necessary a user logged in to access this URL.
         - 500 (Internal Server Error): Problem when create a project.
 Please, contact the administrator.
-    - Notes:
+    - Notes: The key "id", when send a JSON, is indifferent.
+It is just there to know where the key "id" have to be.

 <!-- - PUT /api/project/update -->